RootHappyCamper/DoesTheDogWatchPlex/README.md

 ## Plans

 - [X] Cleaning up original code to remove memcaching via Flask app
-- [ ] Adding SQL database so API doesn't have to be called for every movie every time script is run
+- [ ] Adding SQL database so API doesn't have to be called for every movie every time script is run (Sort of done.
+Script has arguements to run if every movie needs to be updated, but wont run for every single movie if it contains the content warning in description)
 - [ ] Deployment via Docker container
 - [ ] Allow user to run daily, weekly, or on a set schedule
 - [ ] Allow user to only be warned about content they specficy instead of all "yes's" from doesthedogdie.com